Bitfinex chief strategy officer departs

 In December the CFTC sent a subpoena to Tether and Bitfinex.

-Potter, an American who once worked at Morgan Stanley was one of three main Bitfinex managers, including the CEO and a chief financial officer based in Europe.
+Potter, an American who once worked at Morgan Stanley, was one of three main Bitfinex managers, including the CEO and a chief financial officer based in Europe.

-Reporting by Anna Irrera; Editing by Cynthia Osterman
+Reporting by Anna Irrera in New York; Editing by Cynthia Osterman and Matthew Lewis